troystribling/BlueCap/Documentation/CentralManager.md

 	</tr>
 </table>

-Using the [RawDeserializable enum](/Documentation/SerializationDeserialization.md/#serde_rawdeserializable) an application can write a `Characteristic` after connecting to a `Peripheral` and running `Service` and `Characteristic` discovery,
+Using the [RawDeserializable enum](/Documentation/SerializationDeserialization.md/#serde_rawdeserializable) an application can write a `Characteristic` after connecting to a `Peripheral` and running `Service` and `Characteristic` discovery with the following,

 ```swift
 // errors